 You’ll likely get better results translating between languages that belong to the same family, for example, Germanic languages.
 So in my case, when working for a German site, instead of translating from German to Spanish I translate from German to English.

-4. Identify keywords usage patterns and behavior
+4. Identify keywords usage patterns and behaviour

 In your site